-Based on the information provided in the NPDES Application Supplemental Requirements the Regional Board has determined that the constituents summarized in the table below show reasonable potential to exist in the discharge.
-Therefore, effluent limitations contained in Part V.

-Tables 1, 2, and 16 of Order No. R4-2013-0095 are applicable to the discharge, as summarized in the table below.
+Based on the information provided in the NPDES Application Supplemental Requirements the Regional Board has determined that the constituents summarized in the table below are applicable to discharge.
+Therefore, effluent limitations contained in Part V. Tables 1 of Order No. R4-2013-0095 are applicable to the discharge, as summarized in the table below.